wyuenho/emacs-corfu-pixel-perfect/README.md

 ## Performance

-A benchmark using a rather extreme `corfu-count` of 100 and 100 completion strings with 100 glyphs is run on a MacBook Pro M1 Pro from 2021 720 times.
+A benchmark using all default settings except a rather extreme `corfu-count` of 100 and 100 completion strings with 100 glyphs is run on a MacBook Pro M1 Pro from 2021 720 times per run for 10 runs.

-With vanilla `corfu`, it finishes in around 6 to 7.5s, equivalent to around 100 FPS. `corfu-pixel-perfect`finishes in 8.4 to 8.8s, equivalent to around 80 FPS.
-The high variability of performance with vanilla `corfu` is likely due to programmatic truncation using `truncate-string-to-width` triggering some amount of GCs. `corfu-pixel-perfect` by default does not use any kind of programmatic string truncation, but simply rely on the window system to clip the text that is longer than your `corfu-max-width` value.
-In summary, `corfu` is about 25% faster when compared to `corfu-pixel-perfect` in extreme cases, but with higher variability and thus unpredictability in performance, whereas `corfu-pixel-perfect` is slower, but more predictable.
+With vanilla `corfu`, it finishes in around 7.87s to 8.23s, equivalent to around 89 FPS. `corfu-pixel-perfect`finishes in 8.22s to 8.57s, equivalent to around 85 FPS.
+The higher variability of performance with vanilla `corfu` is due to programmatic truncation using `truncate-string-to-width` triggering some amount of GCs. `corfu-pixel-perfect` by default does not use any kind of programmatic string truncation, but simply rely on the window system to clip the text that is longer than your `corfu-max-width` value.
+In summary, `corfu-pixel-perfect` is just 5% slower than `corfu` in extreme cases. `corfu`'s performance is more variable, whereas `corfu-pixel-perfect` is the opposite.

-In reality, with a reasonable `corfu-count` such as 20, both implementations easily exceed 300 frames per second.
-If you leave `corfu-count` to the default of 10, you need to be able to perceive images 6x faster than your latest flagship phone can shoot a show motion video to feel any difference.
+In reality, with a reasonable `corfu-count` such as 20, both implementations easily exceed 260 frames per second.
 Therefore, for any perceived slowdown, the culprit is far more likely to be your `completion-at-point` function.
 If not, please do let me know.

 You can eval this [benchmark](benchmark/benchmark.el) to see for yourself.